LEAF: Navigating Concept Drift in Cellular Networks: Introduction

-Beyond simply detecting and mitigating concept drift, operators often want to know {\em why} a model has become less accurate.
-Thus, the ability to explain the behavior of black-box regression models is necessary to help operators use these models in practice.
-To this end, this paper not only characterizes concept drift in cellular networks, but also develops (1)~approaches to explain how different features contribute to drift; and (2)~strategies to mitigate drift through triggered, focused re-retraining, forgetting, and over-sampling approaches that are more efficient than na\"ive retraining.
-Towards this goal of {\em explainable AI (XAI)} models in networking, this paper studies drift in the context of cellular networks and develops new techniques to mitigate concept drift.
-Although past work has developed methods to help explain concept drift, it has largely focused on classification problems~\cite{jordaney2017transcend,yang2021cade}; in contrast, prediction problems in the context of cellular networks are often regression problems, which generally lack methods to explain concept drift.
+Beyond simply detecting concept drift, operators often want to explain why a model has become less accurate and mitigate it.
+Thus, the ability to diagnose the behavior of black-box regression models is necessary to help operators use these models in practice.
+To this end, this paper develops (1)~approaches to explain how different features contribute to drift; and (2)~a strategy to mitigate drift through triggered, focused re-retraining, forgetting, and over-sampling approaches.
+Although past work has developed methods to help explain concept drift, it has largely focused on classification problems~\cite{jordaney2017transcend,yang2021cade}; in contrast, prediction problems in the context of cellular networks are often regression problems.